 What are Allergies?

-Allergies or allergic diseases are the immune system’s reaction to foreign substances encountered in the environment.
+Allergies or allergic diseases are the immune system’s reactions to foreign substances encountered in the environment.
 They form as a result of the hypersensitivity of the immune system against food or environmental allergens that normally do not cause an allergic reaction in everyone.
-Moreover, the severity of the allergic reaction is also not the same amongst different people who are allergic to the same substance.
+Moreover, the severity of the allergic reaction is also not the same among different people who are allergic to the same substance.

 Allergies are highly prevalent with approximately 32 million Americans having some sort of food allergy.
-This statistic does not include other forms of allergies like pet allergy or pollen allergy.
-Allergies affect all age groups, including children with 5.6 million children in the US suffering from food allergies.
+This statistic does not include other forms of allergies like pet allergies or pollen allergies.
+Allergies affect all age groups, including 5.6 million children in the US suffering from food allergies.